visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/Poincare_operator.rst

     Display all of the punctures points in a connected fashion.

 Remove
-    Display all of the punctures points in a connected fashion removing the overlapping sections.
+    Display all of the punctures points in a connected fashion, removing the overlapping sections.

 Merge
-    Display all of the punctures points in a connected fashion merging the overlapping sections.
+    Display all of the punctures points in a connected fashion, merging the overlapping sections.
 Experimental.

 Smooth
-    Display all of the punctures points in a connected fashion removing the overlapping sections while smoothing between points.
-Experimental.
+    Display all of the punctures points in a connected fashion, removing the overlapping sections while smoothing between points.

+.. danger:
+    Smooth is experimental and does not always work.

 Streamlines vs Pathlines
 """"""""""""""""""""""""